martinschaible/guide-for-installing-a-mail-server-with-SmarterMail-on-AlmaLinux/README.md

-## The complete guide for installing SmarterMail on AlmaLinux
+## The complete guide for installing a mail server with SmarterMail on AlmaLinux

 This guide should allow you to install a mail server with **SmarterMail** on **AlmaLinux**.